Occupational First Aid (HLTSS00068)

 Course durations can vary for multiple reasons, so the durations below are the minimum possible amount.

-Online with face-to-face assessment Face to Face contact time of at least 7.5 Hours
+Online with face-to-face assessment contact time of at least 7.5 Hours

 -